 History of Presteigne

-In 2024 Presteigne and Norton was named the first Dark Skies Community in Wales and given International Dark Skies status and a centre for dark skies tourism in Wales.
+In 2024 Presteigne and Norton was named the first Dark Skies Community in Wales and given International Dark Skies status becoming a centre for dark skies tourism in Wales.

 There’s plenty of things to do in Presteigne – here’s just a taster: